County Project: Do Your Own Thing

 OPTIONS:

-1. You may set up your own project and determine what you want to learn, set goals and determine what you will exhibit at the county fair.
+1. The 4-Her may set up their own project and determine what they want to learn, set goals, and determine what they will exhibit at the county fair; or

-2. You may use a 4-H manual that is available for a state project not currently offered in Newton County and follow the exhibit guidelines listed in the manual for your grade and level.
+2. The 4-Her may use a 4-H manual that is available for a state project not currently offered in Newton County and follow the exhibit guidelines listed in the manual for their grade and level.

 Exhibit Guidelines:

-1. You may NOT choose an activity that duplicates the Guidelines of an existing project offered in Newton County (for example, crafts, scrapbooking).
-If you are unsure if your project qualifies for “Do Your Own Thing” or if it should be in another category, please contact the Extension Office and/or the 4-H Educator.
+1. The 4-Her may NOT choose an activity that duplicates the Guidelines of an existing project offered in Newton County (for example, Arts & Crafts or Scrapbooking).
+If the member is unsure if their project qualifies for “Do Your Own Thing” or if it should be in another category, please contact the Extension Office and/or the 4-H Educator.

-2. Project exhibit must be educational (teach the observer something or show what you have learned).
+2. Project exhibit must be educational and teach the observer something or show what the 4-Her has learned.

 3. Projects will be judged by level.